-Adding a scoop of collagen into that hot cup of black coffee in the morning will, technically, break your fast because collagen is food and contains calories.
-Even unflavored collagen free of artificial sweeteners or additives (like ours), will come with 30 calories a scoop.
+Does collagen break a fast?
+As Dr. Cate mentioned above, the answer depends on if you define fasting by the traditional sense.
+Adding a scoop of collagen powder into that hot cup of black coffee in the morning will, technically, break your fast because collagen is food and contains calories.
+Even unflavored multi collagen powder — free of artificial sweeteners or additives (like ours) — will come with 30 calories a scoop.
 More on these calories from collagen in a bit.

 But does that mean my body is still performing the natural process of autophagy (“ah-TAH-fah-gee”)? (more on that soon)